China flags tougher ‘cross-border’ gambling cash controls

 The statement did not mention the types of gambling activities targeted, nor did it mention where the money might be going when it moved cross border.

-The recent gathering organised by the bank involved representatives from Ministry of Public Security, the General Administration of Customs, the China Banking and Insurance Regulatory Commission, the State Administration of Foreign Exchange, the Payment and Clearing Association of China, bank card services provider China UnionPay Co Ltd, and the NetsUnion Clearing Corp.
+The recent gathering organised by the bank involved representatives from the Ministry of Public Security, the General Administration of Customs, the China Banking and Insurance Regulatory Commission, the State Administration of Foreign Exchange, the Payment and Clearing Association of China, bank card services provider China UnionPay Co Ltd, and the NetsUnion Clearing Corp.

 On the Chinese mainland, the operating or promotion of casino gambling in online or bricks and mortar form is illegal, as is the marketing of such gambling outside the mainland’s borders, including any play in Macau.